5 July 2021

 Reason 2: The Chance To Make A Difference

-Posters, images, adverts, PSA’s – whatever they may be, these are things that have made a big difference, served an important purpose or conveyed a vital message at the time they were in use.
-The key thread that connects them back to what we’re talking about today is that at some point, someone had to design each of these iconic layouts.
+Posters, images, adverts, PSA’s – whatever they may be, these are things that have made a big difference, served an important purpose, or conveyed a vital message at the time they were in use.
+The key thread that connects them back to what we’re talking about today is that at some point, someone had to design each of these Uncle Sam Iconic poster layout.

 Someone had to create that familiar image of Uncle Sam or General Kitchener.
 Someone had to draw those eyes and make them follow you around the room.
 Someone had to decide on ‘that font, in white, with that shade of red as the background, and that crown right at the top’.